ankita1010/react-combine-reducers/README.md

   });
 ```

-To avoid the initial instantiation call you can use the UseCallback hook from
+To avoid the initial instantiation call you can use the `useCallback` hook from
 react

 ```javascript